BMJ-Coughlan/pw-poc-tna/README.md

 - **API Testing:** See `docs/api-client.md` for the API client architecture, schemas, examples, and rationale.
 - **E2E Testing:** See `docs/e2e-testing.md` for page object patterns, hybrid testing approach, and key discoveries.
+- **Visual Regression (Quarantined):** See `docs/visual-regression.md` for visual testing implementation.
+These tests are quarantined (`@quarantine`) because the practice site contains third-party Google Ads that cause pixel differences between runs, making visual regression unreliable in CI.
+The tests demonstrate visual regression capabilities and best practices, but would require a controlled environment (no ads) or dedicated visual platforms (Percy.io, Chromatic) for production use.

 ## Code Quality